rycolab/website/content/classes/llm-s23/main.md

 ## News

 **3. 1.
 2023** &emsp; Class website is online!
+**30. 1.
+2023** &emsp; **Important**, for Data Science Master's students: This course *can* count as a core course for the **Data Science** master's program, however, due to an administrative error, it will not appear in the course catalog as such.
+If you are interested in taking this course as a Data Science master's student, please register for the course on MyStudies and then *email your study administrator* ([Bernadette Gianesi](https://inf.ethz.ch/people/person-detail.MTY4NTU1.TGlzdC8zMDQsLTg3NDc3NjI0MQ==.html)) so that the course will be added to your core courses section.
+We are sorry about the inconvenience.

 ## Syllabus and Schedule

 ### On the Use of Class Time
 #### Lectures
-There are two lecture slots for LLM each week: the first one on Tuesdays 14-16 in [HG E 1.2](https://www.rauminfo.ethz.ch/Rauminfo/RauminfoPre.do?region=Z&areal=Z&gebaeude=HG&geschoss=E&raumNr=1.2) and the second one on Fridays 10-11 in [CAB G 61](https://www.rauminfo.ethz.ch/Rauminfo/RauminfoPre.do?region=Z&areal=Z&gebaeude=CAB&geschoss=G&raumNr=61).
+There are two lecture slots for LLM each week: the first one on Tuesdays 14-16 in [CAB G 61](https://www.rauminfo.ethz.ch/Rauminfo/RauminfoPre.do?region=Z&areal=Z&gebaeude=CAB&geschoss=G&raumNr=61) and the second one on Fridays 10-11 in [CAB G 61](https://www.rauminfo.ethz.ch/Rauminfo/RauminfoPre.do?region=Z&areal=Z&gebaeude=CAB&geschoss=G&raumNr=61).

 Both lectures will be given in person and live broadcast on [Zoom](https://ethz.zoom.us/j/63534790714); the password is available on the [course Moodle page](https://moodle-app2.let.ethz.ch/course/view.php?id=19133).